Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Conclusions

 \section{Conclusions}

-In this paper, we propose a model for discovering meaningful units in text in an unsupervised fashion.
+In this paper, we propose Dynamic Capacity Slot Attention for discovering meaningful units in text in an unsupervised fashion.
 We use an auto-encoder architecture for encoding a character sequence into a set of continuous slot vectors and decoding them to reconstruct the original sequence.
-We enforced the set of slots to act as a bottleneck in transferring information between the encoder and the decoder by adding a constant noise to their vectors and adding an $L_0$ regularizing layer on top of the slots which only retains the necessary vectors.
-We evaluate our model by probing the final slot vectors to predict predefined BPE and Morfessor tokens.
-In comparison to a random baseline, our representations effectively capture meaningful information in both experiments.
-Further analysis confirm that previously proposed and plausible alternative models do not perform as well.
+We enforced the set of slots to act as a bottleneck in transferring information between the encoder and the decoder by adding a constant noise to their vectors and integrating an $L_0$ regularizing layer on top of the slots which only retains the necessary vectors.
+In addition, we propose a set of stride-based models which could serve as an alternative to our main model.
+We evaluate our model by probing the equivalence between the pruned slots and predefined tokens.
+In particular, we propose to do reverse probing as well as the normal way of probing.
+Our experiments show that our representations effectively capture meaningful information at a higher level of abstraction.
+Moreover, we show the usefulness of our induced units in a challenging classification task.

-In future, we plan to employ our representations in possible downstream tasks such as dependency parsing.
-We anticipate that these meaningful units could be beneficial in improving the performance of these tasks.
+This work is a first step towards replacing hand-coded abstract units in text with representations induced within a deep learning architecture, demonstrating that it is feasible to improve over hand-coded units, even in the text domain.
+More generally, it addresses the issue of entity induction, which is a fundamental property of cognitive representations but is currently poorly understood.
+We believe that the proposed models and evaluation method will lead to greater progress on this fundamental problem.

+\textbf{Future work.} One of the advantages of our unsupervised approach to inducing abstract units is that the method is not specific to characters, or indeed to any observable level of representation.
+Thus it can be trained in an end-to-end fashion with different training objectives, it can be used to induce any level of abstraction, and it can be stacked to induce multiple levels of abstraction.
+This could potentially avoid the need to hand-code different levels of abstraction, such as vectors associated with tokenization and sentence markers.
+Replacing hand-coded model design choices with choices which are induced within a deep learning architecture is a central objective of this work.

+\textbf{Limitations.} We learn a set of abstract continuous vector representations of the input and we do not explicitly discover morphemes or morpheme segments.
+Although the visualized attention maps show interesting patterns of input segmentation (see Figure \ref{fig:samples}), the vertical bands are fading near the end-points.
+More specifically, it is not straight-forward to determine boundaries between the bands as the transition is done smoothly due the continuous nature of the attention function.
+For this reason, we could not obtain good segmentations by employing simple heuristics on the attention maps.